rebinsilva/alien_invasion/README.md

 # alien_invasion
-An interactive game in python written by following  the "Python Crash Course Book".
+An interactive game in python written by following  the "Python Crash Course" Book.